niconap/blog/README.md

 Editing comments is not possible, since comments are not associated to an account.

 ## Live version
-The live version can be found here: [blog interface](https://blogapi-niconap.herokuapp.com/blog-frontend) and [author interface](https://blogapi-niconap.herokuapp.com/author-frontend).
+The live version can be found here: [reader interface](https://blogapi-niconap.herokuapp.com/blog-frontend) and [author interface](https://blogapi-niconap.herokuapp.com/author-frontend).